ArthurClemens/polythene/packages/polythene-theme/README.md

 };
 ~~~

-Variables like `unit_icon_size_small` are imported from `polythene-theme`, which imports them from `polythene-core/src/variables.js`.
+"Global" variables such as `unit_icon_size_small` are imported from `polythene-theme`, which imports the base values from `polythene-core/src/variables.js`.
 To override these base variables, see "Theme file" on this page.

-### Light and dark colors

-* `light` indicates the default color, when the component is displayed on a light background
-* `dark` indicates the color when the component is displayed on a dark background

-A special Polythene class is `pe-dark-tone` - components that have a parent with this class will use the "dark" color settings.
-This class will be set when component option `tone: "dark"` is set.

-The specific background color of `pe-dark-tone` needs to be defined in your app.

-Use class `pe-light-tone` to locally override dark colors.
-This is equivalent to the option `tone: "light"`.

 ### Styling components with variables